Science Fiction?

 With Rachel’s guidance, we decided to create two versions of the book:

-• an “advanced reader copy” (ARC) to be used for reader reviews in advance of the publication (as well as final proofreading), and
+• An “advanced reader copy” (ARC) to be used for reader reviews in advance of the publication (as well as final proofreading), and

-• a final print run version for publication.
+• A final print run version for publication.

 Gardeners of the Universe